Shipping with this method takes 3-5 days

 Dosage and Usage

-- Usual dose: one tablet once daily with food.
+- Standard dose: one tablet by mouth once daily with food.

-- Swallow tablets whole.
+- Swallow the tablet whole.
 Do not crush, split, or chew.

-- If vomiting occurs within 1 hour of a dose, take another tablet.
+- Vomiting: if vomiting occurs within 1 hour of dosing, another tablet may be taken with food.
 If more than 1 hour has passed, do not take an extra dose.

-- Antacids with aluminum or magnesium can reduce absorption.
-Separate by at least 2 hours.
+- Antacids containing aluminum or magnesium: separate Genvoya by at least 2 hours before or after.

 Benefits and Savings